dfinity/portal/docs/developer-docs/functionality/sns/launch-intro.md

 governance and how often these rewards are distributed.
-Choosing these parameters entails non-technical considerations, such as deciding on a tokenomics plan that defines in what ways the SNS tokens will be used and what behaviors should be incentiviced.
+Choosing these parameters entails non-technical considerations, such as deciding on a tokenomics plan that defines in what ways the SNS tokens will be used and what behaviors should be incentivised.

 These examples show that before diving into the technical details, you may want to spend some time defining non-technical goals of the SNS you